epiforecasts/WuhanSeedingVsTransmission/vignettes/output.md

 ----------

-In this study, we explored a range of scenarios for the initial event size and duration of the animal-to-human crossover event which initiated the 2019-20 Wuhan coronavirus outbreak.
+In this study, we explored a range of scenarios for the initial event size and duration of the exposure event which initiated the 2019-20 Wuhan coronavirus outbreak.
 We conditioned on observed cases to establish the probability of each scenario, given our model, and then estimated the R0 of coronavirus.
 We found that there was a very low probability that the reproduction numbers was less than 1 for any scenario considered.
-For scenarios with a SARS-like serial interval, large transmission events over a short duration were most plausible.
-For scenarios with a longer serial interval (12 days), large transmission events with a slightly increased duration were most plausible.
-The most probable SARS-like serial interval scenarios resulted in an estimated R0 of 1.7 - 2.3, whilst the most probable longer serial interval scenarios resulted in an estimated R0 of 2.2 - 3.2.
+Across all mean serial interval scenarios larger exposure events over a shorter time horizon were most plausible.
+The most probable SARS-like serial interval scenarios resulted in an estimated R0 of 2.2 - 3.2, whilst the most probable longer serial interval scenarios resulted in an estimated R0 of 2.8 - 3.9.
 Reducing the event size led to estimates of the R0 increasing but also reduced the proportion of samples accepted.
 Similarly, increasing the event duration reduced the estimated R0 whilst decreasing the proportion of accepted samples.
+Decreasing the event size whilst increasing the duration resulted in R0 estimates that were comparable to those from the most plausible scenarios.

 Our study used a stochastic model to capture the transmission dynamics of the outbreak with parameters informed from data were possible or